IgorMokhov/john-app/README.md

   npm run dev
 ```

-Visit the provided local URL in your browser to explore the "My Books" application.
+Visit the provided local URL in your browser to explore the "John App" application.

 <br/>